 This program is ideal for students interested in studying global health and development issues in Africa.
 On this program, you will take courses examining health and development in Ghana, as well as contemporary issues facing Ghanaian society.
 As a complement to your coursework, you will be placed in a hands-on service learning experience at a local community organization, healthcare service provider, or research institute.
 You will also receive an introduction to Modern Twi (Ghana's most commonly spoken language), through your on-site orientation.
-If you have career aspirations in the field of community and international development, social work and health-related occupations, you will greatly benefit from this program.
+If you have career aspirations in the fields of community and international development, social work, psychology, mental health, medicine, or public/global health, you will greatly benefit from this program.

 Fall and summer students will need to obtain a visa.
 Please contact Lacey Johnson for further details: firstname.lastname@example.org.